finos/legend-pure/README.md

 This application uses Maven 3.6+ and JDK 11.
 Simply run `mvn install` to compile.

-> Pure IDE has a web application component which requires Node 14.17.1+ and Yarn 1.22.10.
-> Make sure you have these set up in your development environment, otherwise, you would
-> need to exclude the build step for this web application in `legend-pure-ide-light` module.

 ## Roadmap

 Visit our [roadmap](https://github.com/finos/legend#roadmap) to know more about the upcoming features.